 Neck pain is one of the causes of sleeplessness.
 If you’ve experienced neck pain at any point, you know how difficult it can be to deal with it while sleeping.

-While certain exercises can provide neck pain relief, it can be helpful to know a few ways to deal with neck pain so you sleep better at night.
+While certain exercises and yoga can help with neck pain, it can be helpful to know a few ways to deal with neck pain so you sleep better at night.
 Here are a few of them.

 1. Choose a pillow for proper neck form